GEOS-ESM/MAPL/tutorial/mapl_tutorials/parent_no_children/README.md

 # ParentNoChildren_GridComp.F90

 The user will notice several new things in this example.
 First look at the setServices routine.
 Notice the two MAPL_AddExportSpec calls.
-The each call tells the component to create an ESMF_Field in the components Export state and information about the dimensionality of the field.
+Each call tells the component to create an ESMF_Field in the components Export state and information about the dimensionality of the field.
 In this example output1 is a 2D field with no vertical levels and output2 is a 3D field.
 This call merely tells MAPL to create the field but does not actually create it until the components MAPL_GenericInitialize is run.

-The my_initalize routine looks the same as the Hello World example.
+The my_initialize routine looks the same as the Hello World example.

 Finally the my_run call now has some new stuff.
 First the user will notice some new declarations, a couple of real pointers as well as a MAPL_MetaComp object.
-The MAPL_MetaComp is an internal dervied type stored in the gridded component that stores MAPL specific information beyeond what ESMF stores.
+The MAPL_MetaComp is an internal derived type stored in the gridded component that stores MAPL specific information beyond what ESMF stores.
-Move past the declarations we see first we retrieve the MAPL_MetaComp from the gridded component.
-Next we call MAPL_GetResource which is a shorthand way to retreive information from the components rc file which in this case is "root.rc".
+Past the declarations, we see we first retrieve the MAPL_MetaComp from the gridded component.
+Next, we call MAPL_GetResource which is a shorthand way to retrieve information from the components rc file which in this case is "root.rc".
 The call is looking for a key name "my_value:" and if the user examines the rc file they indeed will see this line:
 ```
 my_value: 11.0
 ```
-Finally there are two call so MAPL_GetPointer which is a shorthand way to obtain a the pointer to the data in an ESMF_Field in an ESMF_State.
+Finally there are two calls to MAPL_GetPointer which is a shorthand way to obtain a pointer to the data in an ESMF_Field in an ESMF_State.
 Through the magic of MAPL, the user will find that there are indeed two fields in the state named ouput1 and output2!
 All this was handled by MAPL and ESMF!.
-Notice we check if the pointer is associated before suing and if so set all the values of the pointer to the constant my_constat.
-Why do we check the associated status, because exports might not have been allocated.
-Imports always are so the rule is for any pointer from an Export state, always check the associated status before using.
+Notice we check if the pointer is associated before using it and if so set all the values of the pointer to the constant my_constat.
+Why do we check the associated status?
+Because exports might not have been allocated.
+Imports always are, so the rule is for any pointer from an Export state, always check the associated status before using it.

 $ HISTORY.rc